 Breathe into your butt.
 It’s the only way I can describe it really.
 Sure, you can say take deep breaths but most people just take a deep breath into their chest.
 You say breathe into your belly and most people just stick their belly out while they inhale, not really filling it with air.
 Learning to breathe deep can have a massive impact on your sensitivity to pain.
 There are physiological and mental aspects to deep breathing that really work when treating back pain.

 Consider this: I did a full write up on this with practical tips here.

 Water isn’t necessarily magical, it’s what the water does within the body that is magical.
 When it comes to drinking water the big word we are looking out for is dehydration.
 Now, I’m not saying that simply drinking water will cure your back pain but I will say this.
 If you find yourself drinking more coffee and soda during the day than anything else, consider yourself dehydrated.
 Your body doesn’t do anything with coffee or soda when it comes to hydrating the organs.
 So those 4 sodas and half a pot of Folgers doesn’t count for jack squat.
 Don’t over think it, just start drinking water.

-Consider This If you don’t drink any water, shoot for about half of your body weight in ML.
-So, if your 140 lbs drink 70 ml a day.
+Consider This If you don’t drink any water, shoot for about 14 ml / pound of body weight.
+SO for me, I am around 185 so my goal would be around 2,000-2,500 ml per day.
 Your discs are what need this hydration.
 As you sleep the discs fill with fluid while during the day normal movement and compression almost rings them out like a sponge.
 Don’t worry, your discs aren’t jerky by 5 pm but more liquids in the body promotes a healthy environment for your body to heal and deliver the nutrients it needs up and down your spine.

 12 – Dress shoes or any shoes with a heel.